 One of the most significant events in the Toyota Avalon's lineage took place with the introduction of the current fourth-generation model.
 In addition to breathing some much-needed life into the historically bland nameplate, this generation also saw the debut of a hybrid version of this full-size sedan.

 Besides boasting the key attributes of the conventional Avalon, which include a high level of comfort, an elegant interior and generous trunk capacity, the Avalon Hybrid benefits from a very efficient powertrain shared with the Camry Hybrid.
 This results in an impressive EPA-estimated 40 mpg combined rating, which is a number we usually associate with much smaller economy cars, not large sedans with luxury leanings.
 Equally impressive is that the Avalon Hybrid's performance doesn't suffer much as a result.

 Whether or not fuel economy weighs heavily on your large sedan purchase, we would recommend the Toyota Avalon Hybrid as a must-see.

-2013 Toyota Avalon Hybrid Specs
+Current Toyota Avalon Hybrid

-The Limited tops it off with xenon headlights, LED daytime running lights, upgraded leather upholstery, additional front seat adjustments, ventilated front seats, heated rear seats and an 11-speaker JBL premium sound system.
+XLE Premium feature highlights include keyless ignition and entry, dual-zone automatic climate control, leather upholstery, heated front seats, a rearview camera and an eight-speaker audio system with USB/iPod integration.
+The XLE Touring perks include driver seat memory functions, a navigation system and Toyota's Entune smartphone app integration system.
+The Limited tops it off with xenon headlights, upgraded leather upholstery, ventilated front seats, heated rear seats and an 11-speaker JBL premium sound system.
 Adaptive cruise control and adaptive high-beam headlights are optional for the Limited.

-Read the most recent 2013 Toyota Avalon Hybrid review.
+Read the most recent 2019 Toyota Avalon Hybrid review.